 ECC 512 64 bytes

 The key elements may be initialized in any order.
-As with private keys, the GENERATE PUBLIC KEY PAIR command may be used to automatically update the public key values, or the keys may be generated outside the secure element and then updated by using the PUT DATA command.
+As with private keys, the GENERATE PUBLIC KEY PAIR command may be used to automatically update the public key values, or the keys may be generated outside the secure element and then updated by using PUT DATA- Private Key commands to initialize the CRT components of the key, which can be done in any order..

 L.5.4.5 Private keys